lukaszgendek/diagrams/MRP-ETL-Presentation.md

 ![Description of image](./image2.jpg)

 ## Summary
-Lukasz Gendek, a senior Java developer with 23 years of experience, currently developing and maintaining the Market Risk Platform Active Pivot ETL application.
+Lukasz Gendek, a senior Java developer with more than 20 years of experience, currently developing and maintaining the Market Risk Platform Active Pivot ETL application.

 ## Professional Experience
 ### Market Risk Platform Active Pivot ETL Application